HaroldMurcia/pylon-ros-camera/README.md

 This would assign a maximum of 1000 MB to the USB stack.

-## My notes about this repo wotking with cA1440 -220uc
+## My notes about this repo working with basler acA1440 -220uc

 ### Info: